-All non-residents selling Canadian real estate are required to undergo the same process.
+All non-residents selling Canadian real estate are required to undergo the same process and face the same tax implications.
 Without proper guidance, it can be a long and complex process and can result in significant penalties.

 Step 1 – Purchaser is required to withhold 25% (or 50% in some cases) of the total purchase price.

-Step 2 – Seller must let the CRA know about the sale or proposed sale by filing for a Certificate of Compliance.
+Step 2 – Seller must let the CRA know about the sale or proposed sale by filing for a Certificate of Compliance, completing the applicable form (T2062 or T2062A).
 These are due no later than 10 days after the actual sale.
 The penalty for late filing is $25 per day to a maximum of $2,500, even if no taxes are owing.
-If the property is jointly held, then multiple penalties will apply.
+If the property is jointly held, then multiple penalties will apply to the property taxes.

 Step 3 – The CRA will request payment or acceptable security to cover the resulting taxes payable and issue a Certificate of Compliance.
 Our experience is the CRA is currently taking about 4 months to process the forms and issue Certificate of Compliance, though this timeline can vary by Province.